zero-to-mastery/ascii-art/README.md

 The options are endless and there is no wrong answer.
 This is all for fun, so try to customize the tool whichever way you think would be best and let's see what we get at the end of the month!
 Enjoy!

 1. Examine the code in `community-version.py`, figure out what improvements your fellow community members have made.
+    > Run `python community-version.py --help` to see how the program works and play around with it.
 2. Make an improvement, it doesnt have to be elaborate
 3. Create a pull request
 4. [Tweet about making your first Hacktoberfest pull request](https://ctt.ac/bbIct)